rubys/showcase/app/views/docs/index.md

   <li>When you see an <span class="text-emerald-600">ⓘ</span> in the top left corner of the page, you
 can click on it to see helpful hints related to the page you are on.</li>
   <li>The purpose of this guide is to help you find the right page.</li>
-  <li>This guide is for busy event staff, i.e. people with day jobs.
-People who want quick answers so that
-  they can return to the task at hand.</li>
-  <li>Be sure to read the information related to your role, then feel free to select individual topics in any order.</li>

   <li>Click on the <span class="text-emerald-600">ⓘ</span> again to dismiss the hints.</li>
   </ul>
 </div>

 # Showcase Application Guide

+This guide is for busy event staff, i.e. people with day jobs.
+People who want quick answers so that they can return to the task at hand.

 <p class="mt-4">Click on the <span class="text-emerald-600">ⓘ</span> in the top left corner of this page to see helpful hints.</p>

 ## Roles

+Be sure to read the information related to your role, then feel free to select individual topics in any order.

  * [Event Organizer](./roles/Event-Organizer)
  * [Visiting Studio](./roles/Visiting-Studio)